-When you're treated at MD Anderson for ovarian cancer, a team of some of the nation’s foremost experts customizes your care.
-This team of specialists communications and collaborates at every step.
-They customize your treatment to be sure you receive the highest chance for successful treatment with the least impact on your body.
+When you receive ovarian cancer treatment at MD Anderson, a multidisciplinary team of some of the nation’s foremost experts customizes your care.
+This team of specialists communicates and collaborates at every step.
+They customize your ovarian cancer treatment to be sure you receive the highest chance for successful treatment with the least impact on your body.

-Our physicians have extensive experience in treating every type of ovarian cancer, including rare ovarian cancers.
-We offer the latest, most-advanced therapies, including surgery, chemotherapy, hormonal therapies and targeted therapies.
+Our physicians have extensive experience in treating every type of ovarian cancer, including recurring and rare ovarian cancers.
+We offer the latest, most advanced therapies, including surgery, chemotherapy, hormonal therapies, targeted therapies and immunotherapies.

 Surgery usually is the first step in treating ovarian cancer.
 It is crucial that your surgeon be experienced in this delicate procedure.
 Studies have shown that patients with ovarian cancer have better outcomes and better chances for survival when the largest amount possible of the tumor is removed.

 The gynecologic oncology surgeons at MD Anderson are some of the most experienced in the nation.
 This gives them a level of expertise that is available at few other cancer centers.

 Our experts are constantly researching newer and more advanced ovarian cancer treatment, including working to understand it on the molecular and genetic level.
 In some cases, we can offer gene therapy and targeted therapies that are available at only a few places in the nation.

 We are proud to house a prestigious federally-funded Ovarian Cancer SPORE (Specialized Program of Research Excellence) program.
 This means we can offer a wide variety of clinical trials for new therapies.

 If you are diagnosed with ovarian cancer, your doctor will discuss the best options to treat it.
 This depends on several factors, including:

 - The exact type of ovarian cancer

 - The size of the tumor after surgery (debulking)